kryzical/robodog/README.md

 - **Hardware settings**: Defined in `hardware_config.h`
 - **Robot description**: Available in `quadruped_description.h`

-## Development Notes

-- All controllers inherit from the base `PuppyJointController` class
-- IK calculations handle front/back leg differences automatically
-- Common standing positions are shared between different controllers

-# Robodog Project

 ## Running the Project

-This project is designed to be portable and run on any device.
-There are two main ways to run it:
+This project can run on any device through Docker containers:

 ### 1. Core Robot Functionality (Headless)
 For running the core robot functionality without visualization: